directus/directus/docs/cloud/glossary.md

 :::

-### Billing Periods
+### Billing Cycles

 Bills are invoiced on a calendar monthly basis, so each new billing period begins after exactly one month.
-For example, if you created a Project on the 15th at 4pm, then the usage period will be set from the 15th at 4pm of this month to the 15th at 4pm on the following month.
 When a Project is destroyed, the bill is processed immediately.
-Bills are invoiced per-Project.
+As mentioned in the previous section, bills are invoiced per-Project.
 So, if a Team has Standard 4 Projects, it will be charged 4 times each month.

 :::tip What's a Calendar Monthly Basis?